Xilinx/Vitis_Libraries/docs/api-reference.rst

 per word, maximum number of rows and columns of the image.
 The following table lists the template parameters and their descriptions:

-.. table:: Table 3. xf::Mat Template .. rubric:: Parameter Descriptions
+.. table:: Table xf::Mat Template Parameter Descriptions

    +---------------+------------------------------------------------------+
    | Parameters    | Description                                          |